 Old Town Hot Springs also lets its visitors and members bring in food and eat at the designated picnic spots.
 Instead of spending loads of money on the nearby restaurants, pack a lunch and bring it with you to the fitness center.

 Getting To Old Town Hot Springs

 Old Town Hot Springs is located on Lincoln Ave just as you arrive in downtown Steamboat Springs.
 Situated just before the post office, this is the first building you will see coming into the downtown area of Steamboat.

 If possible, I like to make things cheap.
 If you’re anything like me, finding ways to spend less money is your goal.

-Take advantage of this option and pay just $10 for a two-hour session of relaxation.
+Take advantage of this option and pay just $10 for a two-hour session of relaxation at this great place.
 Admittance for children is just $5.